 10. Being alone in St. Peter's Square, it is possible

 Believe it or not, this busy square is empty as soon as night falls.
-There is no need to go at ungodly hours.
-If you wait until the sun goes down and the doors of the Museums and the Basilica are closed, you can take a picture in the middle of St. Peter's Square as if the Earth had swallowed the rest of humanity.
+No need to go at ungodly hours.
+If you wait until the sun goes down and the doors of the Museums and the Basilica are closed, you can take a photo in the middle of St. Peter's Square, next to the Vatican, as if the Earth had swallowed the rest of humanity.

 Take the opportunity to walk in silence along the colonnade, approach the facade and walk along the illuminated Via della Conciliazione.
 You will take away a unique and very authentic souvenir of a place that, believe it or not, also has a moment of respite from so much tourism.